The various foes encountered and dealt with by Batman.

 - Bling-Bling-BANG!: Her firearm is a .357 Magnum Chiappa Rhino with white grips and gold decorations.

 - Breakout Character: The character had a resounding success among audiences when Suicide Squad came out.
-It allowed Margot Robbie to take the lead in the production of a Birds of Prey movie, in which Harley will have a more central role than she had in Suicide Squad.
+It allowed Margot Robbie to take the lead in the production of a Birds of Prey movie, in which Harley has a much more prominent role than she had in Suicide Squad, and it also ensured she came back in The Suicide Squad.

 - Chewing the Scenery: An important part of the character is her being theatrical.